thiago-glauco/codelab-friendlychat-web/README.md

 # Mine implementations
 I forked this project to learn the Chat creation process and implement in my customer apps.
+In the end I will share a free Angular version of this chat app.

 ## License